osmno/elveg2osm/README.md

 Conversion from Norwegian ELVEG road-data to OpenStreetMap

+## ARCHIVED

+This project is archived.
+See [nvdb2osm](https://github.com/NKAmapper/nvdb2osm) for the new import tool, which uses the API from Nasjonal Vegdatabase

 ## Usage

 **Note:** elveg2osm only works with `python2`, not with `python3`.
 You need to install the requirements with `pip2` and run the program with `python2` if both are installed.